hamzaelmi068/ZooScope/README.md

 # ZooScope

 ## Overview
 ZooScope is a machine learning project designed to identify and classify animals in a zoo.
 The application uses a dataset of animals' features to predict their class labels.
 The project aims to demonstrate the capabilities of machine learning in real-world applications, specifically in the field of animal identification and conservation.

+Implemented distance functions, including **Hamming, Euclidean, and Jaccard** to evaluate classification accuracy.

 ## Features
 - Animal Classification: Utilizes machine learning algorithms to classify animals into their respective classes based on a set of features.